Yaar Nee?: Plot

 On a rainy night, the highly reputed Dr. Anand is driving.
 He sees a woman standing in the road and gives her a lift.
 She introduces herself as No one.
 As soon as she steps in the car (Austin Cambridge A55 Mark II), the wipers eerily stop working.
 He's even more spooked when the lady shows him the way when it isn't visible and guides him outside a cemetery.
 On reaching the cemetery, the gates open automatically and he hears someone sing the words "Nanae Varuven meendum varuven".

 Dr. Anand is about to inherit a large fortune from a distant relative under the condition that he is perfectly mentally stable—otherwise, he would not inherit the property as there had already been cases of mental instability in his family in the past.
 His colleague, Dr. Lata loves Dr. Anand, but he already has a girlfriend, Rama.
 The mystery unfolds when Rama is killed by a cyanide injection and the suspects are Dr. Lata and her father, Dr. Giri, the head doctor of the hospital in which Anand and Lata work.

 On a stormy night, Anand is called to a dilapidated mansion on an emergency case.
 There, he learns that the patient has already died.
 He is surprised to see that the patient is the same girl.
-Some policemen tell him that the place has been deserted for a while and that it is rumored to be haunted.
+Some policemen tell him that the place has been deserted for a while and that it is rumoured to be haunted.
 The policemen inform him that what he saw in the mansion happened years ago and many a doctor has registered similar cases with the police on rainy nights.
 On another occasion, he sees a newspaper that says that the same girl died in a rail accident.